Ray1208xxxx/TCS/README.md

 ---

-A special thank you to TCS and CMU Heinz for the support of our final deliverable.
+A special thank you to TCS and CMU Heinz for the support of our capstone project.